poga/hyperfeed/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-a self-archiving p2p live RSS feed.
+Hyperfed is a self-archiving P2P live feed.
+You can convert any RSS/ATOM/RDF Feed into a P2P live update publishing network.

 * **Self-archiving**: All published items will be archived.
 If the feed is updated and doesn't contain old items, Hyperfeed still preserve them.
 * **P2P Live**: No need to constantly scrap a RSS feed, Updates will be pushed to you.